Why It Works

 Form meat mixture into finger-length sausages 3/4-inch in diameter.

 Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+When all charcoal is lit and covered with gray ash, pour out and spread coals evenly over entire surface of coal grate.
+Alternatively, set all burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill sausages over medium-high direct heat until well browned on all sides and just cooked through, about 8 minutes total.
 Remove to a serving tray or plates, let rest for 5 minutes, then serve immediately.